 The problem here is that the ‘restricting choice of publication’ was invoked as an option for an outcome of a 12 month embargo.
 It is very unclear under what circumstances the ‘restricting choice of publication’ situation would occur in these conditions.
 Indeed, the number of respondents that chose the option ‘I think the situation is unlikely to arise’ was 14% of fellows and 7% of post doctoral fellows.

-The British Historical Society
+The Royal Historical Society

-Then in the same week as the Researcher to Reader conference and the British Academy meeting, the British Historical Society released “The UK Scholarly Communications Licence: What it is, and why it matters for the Arts & Humanities”.
+Then in the same week as the Researcher to Reader conference and the British Academy meeting, the Royal Historical Society released “The UK Scholarly Communications Licence: What it is, and why it matters for the Arts & Humanities”.
 I won’t go into this document in detail – that needs a more comprehensive discussion.
 But I will pick up on one of the points in the paper.

 This document invoked the ‘restricting choice of publication’ argument under the heading: “(D) UK researchers’ continued access (as authors) to non-UK scholarly journals”.
 This section made the point: